rattanr1/UH-Upstream-Energy-Data-Analytics-Program-Summer-2022-Using-Orange-Machine-Learning/README.md

 *****  Please note that the Orange Workflow is an ows file, and seems I cannot uploaded those here.
        Instead, I will provide a screenshot of my workflow and some of my
        work process to show the findings and testing that were involved in our labs as much as I can  ******

+ ***** Also, you will notice I have some .xlsx files uploaded raw within some labs.
+       These files are meant to be uploaded within the "Files" widget within Orange in order to explore the dataset given for the prupose of the lab, if you wish to try it yourself.
+       I will share my findings within each lab and notes of my results. *****

 "Bronze" Belt Description: